engEugene/library-management-system/README.md

 Students can search and view books.

-Librarians can manage books (add, update, delete, and view all books).
+Librarians can manage books (add, update, delete, view all books. search for a book, and generate report).

 ## Database Structure